Power-ups

 • get a priority change

-To review or change a once set reminder, please right-click a closed task, or use an open card’s context menu (shown below), to find the Set reminders option again.
+To review or delete a once set reminder, right-click a closed task to find the Set reminders option again.
+From there you can edit the reminder options, or delete it with the bin icon.

-Other features related to keeping track of time-sensitive work are Due Dates, Recurring Tasks, and Postponed Tasks.
+Other features related to keeping track of time-sensitive work are due and start dates, as well as recurring and postponed tasks.

 Board Readme: Add an info window to your board